U.S. detects first case of COVID-19 variant as Biden offers gloomy vaccine outlook | Politics

 U.S. detects first case of COVID-19 variant as Biden offers gloomy vaccine outlook

-The first known U.S. case of a highly infectious coronavirus variant was detected in Colorado on Tuesday, and President-elect Joe Biden said that it could take years for most Americans to be vaccinated for the virus at current distribution rates.
+The first known U.S. case of a highly infectious coronavirus variant was detected in Colorado on Tuesday as President-elect Joe Biden warned it could take years for most Americans to be vaccinated for the virus at current distribution rates.
 Biden's prediction of a grim winter appeared aimed at lowering public expectations that the pandemic will be over soon after he takes office on Jan.
-20, while also sending a message to Congress that his new administration wants to significantly increase spending to expedite vaccine distribution, expand testing and provide funding to states to help reopen schools.
+20, while also sending a message to Congress that his administration will want to significantly increase spending to expedite vaccine distribution, expand testing and provide funding to states to help reopen schools.

-Biden, a Democrat, said some 2 million people have been vaccinated, well short of the 20 million that outgoing Republican President Donald Trump had promised by the end of the year.
+Biden, a Democrat, said about 2 million people have been vaccinated, well short of the 20 million that outgoing Republican President Donald Trump had promised by the end of the year.
 Biden defeated Trump in a November election.
-"As I long feared and warned, the effort to distribute and administer the vaccine is not progressing as it should," the Democrat added.
-At the current rate, "it's going to take years, not months, to vaccinate the American people," Biden said in Wilmington, Delaware.
+"The effort to distribute and administer the vaccine is not progressing as it should," Biden said in Wilmington, Delaware.
+At the current rate, "it's going to take years, not months, to vaccinate the American people."

+Shortly after Biden's remarks, Colorado's Governor Jared Polis said his state had discovered a case of the highly infectious coronavirus variant B.1.1.7 first detected in Britain.
+Scientists there believe the variant is more contagious than other previously identified strains of the SAR-CoV-2 variant.
+It has been detected in a number of European countries, as well as in Canada, Australia, India, South Korea and Japan, among others.

+Polis said in a statement the infected patient was a man in his 20s with no recent travel history who is currently in isolation in Denver.
+"Public health officials are doing a thorough investigation" and the individual has "no close contacts identified so far," he said, adding that the state has notified the federal government.

 ALSO READ